leogdion/PackageListValidator/README.md

 The first step in order to make sure a Swift package is valid is downloading the `Package.swift` file of the package.
 What this means luckily, is that the application does not need to clone the entire repo.
 Based on the determined host of the repository, the application can transform the repository url to the raw url of the Package.swift of the repository. ** At this time, the validation tool only works with GitHub, however if you are using another support can be easily added. ** Therefore, with GitHub, we can use `https://raw.githubusercontent.com` to determine the url of `Package.swift` in the repository.

 However, the missing part of the url is the default branch of the repository.
 Therefore, this is the larger challenge of the application.

+Therefore, make sure your package:

+* make sure the git host is supported (i.e. GitHub)

 #### Determining the Default Branch